nclark-lab/PhyloGenomicsLab/README.md

 Not all species are required for each gene, RERconverge can handle sparse data, since orthologous gene sets always experience gains and losses naturally.

 There are multiple potential sources for orthologous gene MSAs:
-1. Download MSAs from projects such as [Zoonomia](https://zoonomiaproject.org/), the [Vertebrate Genomes Project](https://vertebrategenomesproject.org/), EMSEMBL, etc...
+1. Download MSAs from projects such as [Zoonomia](https://zoonomiaproject.org/), the [Vertebrate Genomes Project](https://vertebrategenomesproject.org/), ENSEMBL, etc...
 2. Extract genes from a whole-genome alignment of many species in HAL or MAF format.
 3. Group and Align annotated genes from your species.
 Suggested to use OrthoFinder followed by OrthoSnap.
 4. Download [Clark lab gene trees](https://github.com/nclark-lab/ComparativeData/wiki).
 (Alignments also available).